Durand Cup returns to Imphal with a grand trophy tour - www.lokmattimes.com

 Durand Cup returns to Imphal with a grand trophy tour

-Speaking on the occasion, Ajay Kumar Bhalla, Governor of Manipur said, "Hosting the 134th edition of the Durand Cup tournament once again in Imphal is a testament to our state's deep-rooted passion for football and the collective efforts of both civil and military establishments.
-I would like to convey my sincere appreciation to the Indian Army, particularly the Eastern Command for bringing this celebrated tournament back to the football-loving land of Manipur.
+Speaking on the occasion, the Governor of Manipur said, "Hosting the 134th edition of the Durand Cup tournament once again in Imphal is a testament to our state's deep-rooted passion for football and the collective efforts of both civil and military establishments.
+I would like to convey my sincere appreciation to the Indian Army, particularly the Eastern Command, for bringing this celebrated tournament back to the football-loving land of Manipur.
 Sports are an integral part of our state's identity.
 Manipur has always been at the forefront of sporting excellence, producing national heroes and Olympians who have brought immense pride to the nation.
 I wish the 134th Edition of the Durand Cup great success.
 I am confident that it will be bigger, better, and more thrilling than ever before.
 My heartfelt wishes to all the participating teams.
-May you play with honour, courage, and passion, inspiring countless young hearts along the way," as quoted from a release by Durand Cup and AIFF.
+May you play with honour, courage, and passion, inspiring countless young hearts along the way".

-Also speaking on the occasion, Lt.
-Gen Abhijit S. Pendharkar said, "The Durand Cup, is a tournament steeped in history and tradition, organized under the aegis of the Indian Armed Forces.
+Also speaking on the occasion, Lt Gen Abhijit S Pendharkar said, "The Durand Cup is a tournament steeped in history and tradition, organised under the aegis of the Indian Armed Forces.
 It serves not only as a celebration of sporting excellence but also as a living tribute to the enduring bond between the military and the people of India.
 This unique tournament has, over generations, stood as a symbol of camaraderie, discipline, and sportsmanship.
 I wish to express how truly historic and meaningful it is to witness the Durand Cup, the oldest football tournament in Asia, being hosted once again in the glorious state of Manipur - a land synonymous with resilience, rich culture, and an unshakeable love for football.
-I would like to extend my sincere gratitude to the Hon'ble Governor, Shri Ajay Kumar Bhalla for his wholehearted support and backing for the conduct of this year Durand Cup in Imphal."
+I would like to extend my sincere gratitude to the Hon'ble Governor, Shri Ajay Kumar Bhalla, for his wholehearted support and backing for the conduct of this year's Durand Cup in Imphal."

 The trophy tour started in the morning from Sendra and travelled through Moirang, Bishnupur, Nambol, Keishampat Junction, Singjamei BR, Manipur University, Kangla West Gate, Chingmeirong (War Cemetery) and Lamlong Bazar before arriving at the City Convention Centre.

-Eight members of the Women's National team from Manipur including captain Ngangbam Sweety Devi, Elangbam Panthoi Chanu, Nongmaithem Ratanbala Devi, Hemam Shilky Devi, Grace Dangmei, Phanjoubam Nirmala Devi and Lynda Serto Kom that recently qualified for 2026 AFC Women's Asia Cup were also present at the roadshow flag off.
+Eight members of the Women's National team from Manipur, including captain Ngangbam Sweety Devi, Elangbam Panthoi Chanu, Nongmaithem Ratanbala Devi, Hemam Shilky Devi, Grace Dangmei, Phanjoubam Nirmala Devi and Lynda Serto Kom, who recently qualified for the 2026 AFC Women's Asia Cup, were also present at the roadshow flag off.

-A total of six matches, will be played in Imphal with the first match scheduled on July 30.
-The Khuman Lampak Stadium will host local sides North Eastern Re Organising Cultural Association (NEROCA FC) and Tiddim Road Athletic Union (TRAU FC) who will face each other in the Manipur derby.
-Real Kashmir FC and Indian Navy Football Team are the other sides in the group.
+A total of six matches will be played in Imphal, with the first match scheduled on 30th July.
+The Khuman Lampak Stadium will host local sides North Eastern Reorganising Cultural Association (NEROCA FC) and Tiddim Road Athletic Union (TRAU FC), who will face each other in the Manipur derby.
+Real Kashmir FC and the Indian Navy Football Team are the other sides in the group.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app